OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Trade_System.md

 ### Trade Validation

+**Game Rule Summary**: The game prevents you from trading certain types of items to protect valuable or character-specific equipment.
+Quest items, soul-bound equipment, and broken items (0% condition) can't be traded.
+The game also checks if the receiving player has enough inventory space and carrying capacity before allowing the trade to complete.

 #### Item Restrictions
 - **Not Tradable**: Items marked as non-tradable
 - **Not Droppable**: Items that cannot be dropped